AnonGuy/structure/docs/README.md

 ![](https://satchel-sw-prod.imgix.net/images/products/timetables/timetables_@2x.png) | ![](https://satchel-sw-prod.imgix.net/images/products/timetables/mobile_timetables_@2x.png) |
 | Fully-featured management system | Minimal features, simple timetable with reminders  |

+### Stakeholder Interview Questions

+* Have you ever used a homework management system before?
+* If so, what are your favourite features of this system?
+* Are there any features you want to see from a system like this?
+* Are there any features you want removed?

+### Interview results

+#### Have you ever used a homework management system before?
+*Yes, I have used Show My Homework in high school to manage my timetabled lessons and homework.*
+#### If so, what are your favourite features of this system?
+*My favourite feature is the ability to colour-code homework slots depending on whether they are completed or not.*
+#### Are there any features you want to see from a system like this?
+*I would like to see a reminder system, such as push notifications for due homework.*
+#### Are there any features you want removed?
+*I do not like Show My Homework's "my calendar" system, and would like it to display more accurate time stamps.*

 # Design

 ### Decomposing the Problem